aces/Loris/modules/imaging_browser/test/TestPlan.md

 14. Test Breadcrumb link back to Imaging Browser.

 ### Main panel:  Per Acquisition
-15. Files can be downloaded (links clickable) if and only if user has permission ????.
+15. Files can be downloaded (links clickable) if and only if user has at least one of the module permissions.
 Ensure that DICOM downloads are prepended with the Patient Name.
 16. Scan-level QC flags (Selected, pass/fail, Caveat emptor) are viewable to all, modifiable if and only if user has permission `imaging_browser_qc`.
 17. Caveat List link is viewable with the Violated Scans if and only if user has `View all-sites Violated Scans` permission.